 When reset, the device starts in division by 8 mode.
-The main clock division select bit 0 (bit 6 at address 000616) and the XIN-XOUT drive capacity select bit (bit 5 at address 000716) change to "1" when shifting from high-speed/medium-speed mode to stop mode, shifting to low power dissipation mode and at a reset.
-When shifting from high-speed/medium-speed mode to low-speed mode, the value before high-speed/ medium-speed mode is retained.
+The main clock division select bit 0(bit 6 at address 000616) changes to "1" when shifting from high-speed/medium-speed to stop mode and at a reset.
+When shifting from low-speed/low power dissipation mode to stop mode, the value before stop mode is retained.
 The following shows the operational modes of BCLK.